By Roy Burner (Minister of the Gospel)

 There is a feasting on immorality, with little shame or reproach, that will only hasten a blast of God to materialize; as a corrective measure towards repentance, such as sudden havoc, plague, or calamity.

-Sin is no longer concealed, or kept in the closet, but openly proclaimed as an acceptable lifestyle, even though it is condemned in God's Word.
-Scripture tells us that the wrath of God (a blast of God) is revealed from heaven against all ungodliness and unrighteousness of men, who hold (or suppress) the truth in unrighteousness (Romans 1:18).
+Sin is no longer concealed but openly proclaimed as an acceptable lifestyle; even though it is condemned in God's Word.
+Scripture tells us that the wrath of God (a blast of God) is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).

 A Bible commentary noted: Since sin personally offends God no one should be surprised that sin makes God angry.
 Ungodliness is failure in the religious realm.
 Unrighteousness is failure in the moral sphere or injustice toward man.

 In the Battle Hymn of the Republic are found these words: My eyes have seen the glory of the coming of the Lord; He is trampling out the vintage where the grapes of wrath are stored; He has loosed the lightning of his terrible swift sword: His truth is marching on.

 Scripture reveals: Whereby the world that then was (Pre-flood days of Noah), being overflowed with water perished: The heavens and the earth, which are now (to the present day), by the same word are kept in store, reserved unto fire against (until) the day of judgment and perdition (destruction) of ungodly men (2 Peter 3:6-7).

 Therefore, seeing you know these things before (before hand), beware lest you, also, being led away with the error of the wicked, fall from your own steadfastness.
 But grow in grace, and in the knowledge of our Lord and Savior Jesus Christ.
 To him be glory both now and forever (2 Peter 3:17-18).